HaochengWan/PVT/README.md

-# Point-Voxel Transformer: An Efficient Approach To 3D Deep Learning
+# PVT: Point-Voxel Transformer for 3D Deep Learning
 ## Prerequisites

 The code is built with following libraries (see [requirements.txt](requirements.txt)):